DAMO238/i3lock-arc/README.md

 1. `<KEYBOARD_SHORTCUT>` with your preferred key combination (e.g., `Mod4+l`),
 2. `<PATH_TO_CLONED_REPO>` with the path to the repo, and
 3. `<STYLE>` with one of `light` or `dark`.

+## Fork

+This is a fork of the [i3lock-solarized](https://github.com/parsiad/i3lock-solarized) by parsiad.